LeightonSolo/IsensixScripts/chrome-extension/README.md

 1. Open `chrome://extensions` in Chrome.
 2. Enable **Developer mode**.
 3. Choose **Load unpacked** and select this `chrome-extension` folder.
-4. Open a matching Isensix or Paylocity page.
+4. Open a matching Isensix page.
 5. After editing code, return to `chrome://extensions`, click the extension reload button, and refresh the page.

 The original userscripts remain at the repository root while this migration is tested.